zambal/elmdb/README.md

 Acknowledgements
 ----------------

 This project started as a fork of [gburd/lmdb](https://github.com/gburd/lmdb), but ended up as an almost complete rewrite.
-However, there are still some parts in `elmdb` that originated from that project, like utility functions, Makefile, rebar configuration, structure of this readme, etc.
+However, there are still parts in `elmdb` that originated from that project, like async nif design, utility functions, Makefile, rebar configuration, structure of this readme, etc.

 LICENSE
 -------

-Elmdb is Copyright (C) 2016 by Vincent Siliakus and released under the [OpenLDAP](http://www.OpenLDAP.org/license.html) License.
+Elmdb is Copyright (C) 2012 by Aleph Archives, (C) 2013 by Basho Technologies, (C) 2016 by Vincent Siliakus and released under the [OpenLDAP](http://www.OpenLDAP.org/license.html) License.